xiong0505/CS467/README.md

 Week5-6:
 1.Edit sendMail.js to accept variables
 2.Creat sendMailWithoutAttachment.js which accept variables but no attachemnt : Nina's finding password through email
+3. Edit Latex to allow it to accept variables, and then generate a Awardtest.tex file that can be used to transfered into pdf